Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 Protocol Metrics Continue to Grow, Surpassing Previous Cycle Highs

 Aave is also one of the few DeFi protocols whose metrics have surpassed the levels seen during the 2021 bull market.
-For instance, its quarterly revenue has exceeded the peak of the bull market in Q4 2021.
+For example, its quarterly revenue has exceeded the peak of the bull market in Q4 2021.
 Notably, even during the market consolidation period from November 2022 to October 2023, Aave's revenue continued to accelerate.
-As the market warmed up in the first and second quarters of 2024, Aave maintained its momentum, with a month-on-month growth rate of 50-60%.
+As the market warmed up in the first and second quarters of 2024, Aave maintained its momentum, achieving a month-over-month growth rate of 50-60%.

 Is Aave Severely Undervalued?
 Why It Is the Core Pillar of DeFi and Onchain Economy